What is B2-NTX™?

 Where is B2-NTX Available Now?

 B2-NTX is a new protocol and few locations across the U.S. offer all three main components from one location.
 The immediate list below includes independent treatment providers who offer all phases of B2-NTX (The Bridge device and BioCorRx Recovery Program) at their location.
+The immediate list below includes independent treatment providers who offer all phases of B2-NTX (A detox device and BioCorRx Recovery Program) at their location.
+For updated information, it’s best to call 888-993-1099 as the list may change before the website is updated.

 Below is a list of locations that offer The Bridge device and sustained release naltrexone in injectable form and not the BioCorRx Recovery Program which includes the naltrexone implant coupled with the proprietary CBT program and peer recovery support.
 Those seeking treatment can ask the practitioners below to contact BioCorRx to include all phases into their practice by calling 888-993-1099.
 The B2-NTX protocol can also be completed by using other treatment providers that offer counseling and peer support outside of BioCorRx.